awsdocs/amazon-ecr-user-guide/doc_source/push-oci-artifact.md

         --region us-west-2
    ```

-   In the output, verify the `artifactMediaType` parameter indicates the proper artifact type\.
+   In the output, verify that the `artifactMediaType` parameter indicates the proper artifact type\.

    ```
    {